happner/happn-protocol/automated-docs/happn-3/previous/protocol.md

   "protocol": "{{happn protocol}}"
 }
 ```
-###when a client is forcefully diconnected from the server side, or when a service shutdown happens, all clients are notified a disconnection is imminent
+### when a client is forcefully diconnected from the server side, or when a service shutdown happens, all clients are notified a disconnection is imminent

 *the disconnectAllClients method is called - this method is called on the happn instance shutdown, causing the server to push out a disconnection message to all connected clients*

-one connected client remaining, so disconnect warning is sent to it, session id (matches the one stipulated in section 1_1) is:ca5480a3-b509-4625-be2c-78df8d40796c  ##DIFF_IGNORE
+one connected client remaining, so disconnect warning is sent to it, session id (matches the one stipulated in section 1_1) is:34c51495-8848-41b3-ac09-c032ad5b8946  ##DIFF_IGNORE
 ### server -> client
 ```json
 {